 A: Because you have given your vehicle title as security for the loan, the lender can repossess your vehicle if you do not repay the loan—or the lender may give you the option of refinancing or rolling over the loan.

 Q: What are some advantages and disadvantages of getting an auto title loan?

 A: You can usually get an auto title loan quickly and easily, assuming you own a car and owe little or nothing on your original vehicle loan.
 There are also very few underwriting requirements, so you are likely to be approved for an auto title loan if you own your vehicle.

 Because you have to put your vehicle title up as collateral to get an auto title loan, your vehicle can be repossessed if you cannot pay back the loan.
 As long as you carry the loan, the lien will be in place on your vehicle.
-This means you cannot sell or transfer your vehicle or renew your license.
+This means you cannot sell or transfer your vehicle.
 Also, the interest rate for an auto title loan is high.
 This can be a problem, especially if you have to refinance or roll over the loan.
 The effective annual percentage rate for an auto title loan is typically 300 to 700 percent.

 Q: What’s the difference between a payday loan and an auto title loan?

 A: Security for a payday loan is a post-dated check, while security for an auto title loan is your vehicle.
 For both types of loan, the interest generally exceeds 300 percent.